iamdurga/iamdurga.github.io/_posts/2021-3-5-How-to-find-hcf-using-python.md

 # How to findout HCF.

 ## Introduction
-As we all knew HCF.
-It stands for Highest Common Factor.
-Definition of HCF is the highest common factor which divides both of two or more numbers is called the highest common factor.
-It is one method of solving the problem in the earlier school class.
+As we all know, HCF stands for Highest Common Factor.
+The definition of HCF is the highest common factor that divides two or more numbers.
+It is one method of solving problems in early school classes.
 For example, the HCF of 12 and 6 is 6.
-Similarly, HCF of 4, 8, 10 is 2 because 2 is the highest of factors of 4, 8, 10.
+Similarly, the HCF of 4, 8, and 10 is 2 because 2 is the highest factor common to 4, 8, and 10.

 My goal here is to try to write basic Python code to solve the grade 5 problem.